laboon/CS1530/lectures/lecture14-concurrency.md

     * Make sure you give up resources when done, or add a timeout to return to pool
     * Allow threads to do work without resources

+### Testing
+  * It's really hard, especially in unit tests
+  * Oftentimes, errors can be "swallowed up" because they are happening in another thread - all you see is a timeout or deadlock
+  * You can check aspects of it, such as ensuring that a state is locked
+  * Systems-level tests
+    * Going to be coarse-grained
+    * Will help you find problems, still need to track them down
+  * Stress tests
+    * Run multiple threads
+    * Tune the stress test until you get it to fail consistently
+    * Make test pass by modifying code

 ### How To Avoid Threading Problems In General

 * If you don't need to use threads, don't.